Jassalazar1995/Analysis-of-Salary-Trends/RoadMap.md

 ● How is the data organized?
 The data has 12 columns and a little over 9000 enteries with no missing values.
 The data includes both categorical, such as, title and experience level and numerical, such as, salary in USD.
 ● Are there issues with bias or credibility in this data?
 Does your data ROCCC?
 This data does seem to be reliable since it is complete and it is unclear if it is accucate but brief google searches seem to indicate that it is inline with other averages.
-It is unclear if this data is bias.
+There could be some possible bias in this data since the data was collected by survey submission which is done on the website, and jobs with open salaries.
+This may cause some bias since you would have to be the kind of person who would be on this website and willing to disclose (even if anynonmous) your pay information.
 The data is original.
 The data is comprehensive.
 The data is going up to 2023, so the data is current.
 Therefor the data ROCCCs.